zach401/acnportal/docs/user/getting_started.rst

 :MLLF:
     Multi Least Laxity First.
-An algorithm that ranks the EVs according to their laxity and then prioritizes the EVs with least laxities.
+An algorithm that ranks the EVs according to their laxity and then prioritizes the EVs with least laxity.
 As the laxity ranking changes as the EVs charge there is an option to allow preemption of the sessions, i.e. an EV can interrupt another EV that is charging at full rate when it get a smaller laxity value.

 To define which algorithm to use, simply create an object of the corresponding scheduling class to be used: